vorava/vorava/README.md

 <h1>⚡ Welcome to my profile! ⚡</h1>

-My name is Vojtěch Orava and I am Ing student at FIT VUT Brno.
+My name is Vojtěch Orava and I am Ing. student at FIT VUT Brno.
 My specialization is Machine Learning.
 I speak Czech and English.
 My CS interests are AI, ML and data analysis.
 I also like Raspberry Pi.

 🤖 Main technologies that I use:
 - Python
 - C/C++ (school projects)
-- Web technologies
+- Web technologies (basics)
 - TensorFlow 2
 - Latex
 - Fundamentals of Java